itwasalwaysyou/itwasalwaysyou/README.md

 ### Hi there 👋

-[![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=itwasalwaysyou)](https://github.com/anuraghazra/github-readme-stats)
+I am a fast learner and can quickly adapt to new languages or technologies [![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=itwasalwaysyou)](https://github.com/anuraghazra/github-readme-stats)

 <!--
 **itwasalwaysyou/itwasalwaysyou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.